HotCakeX/Harden-Windows-Security/README.md

 - Always up-to-date and works with latest build of Windows (Currently Windows 11 - compatible and rigorously tested on stable and Insider Dev builds)
 - Doesn't break anything
+- All of the links and sources are official from Microsoft websites, there are no links to 3rd party news websites, blogs or made up articles.
+  - With these exceptions: 1 link to Intel CPU product page, 1 link to Cloudflare website, 2 links to Wikipedia for providing further information for the reader, 1 link to admx.help website to show the reader where the location of 2 registry keys were found, 1 link to a non-official Github Wiki page to provide more information for the reader, 1 link to a non-official Github website to provide more information for the reader, 2 links to Security.Stackexchange Q&A website for providing logic and reasoning for certain actions, 1 link to defo.ie to provide a way to test ECH in the browser,
 - Doesn't remove or disable Windows functionalities against Microsoft's recommendation
 - This Readme page is used as the reference for all of the commands used in the script. the order in which they appear here is the same as the one in the script file.
 - When a hardening command is no longer necessary because it's applied by default by Microsoft on new builds of Windows, it will also be removed from this script in order to prevent any problems and because it won't be necessary anymore.